Community Programs

 How Does it Work?

-Simply take the voucher to one of our approved clinics in Mesa, Tempe, or Chandler, and let the clinic handle the rest.
+Simply take the voucher to one of our approved clinics, and let the clinic handle the rest.
 We will provide a list of clinics when we mail out your spay/neuter voucher.
 Applicants are responsible for rabies vaccination fees and pain medications if needed.

 Our participating clinics provide vaccinations and pain medications at a very reasonable cost.
 All vouchers must be redeemed within two months.
 This program is organized and managed solely by Friends for Life Animal Rescue

-This spay & neuter program is not available for feral cats, but please contact our shelter at 480-497-8296 about other possible programs that might be available (i.e. Project HART).
+This spay & neuter program is not available for feral cats, but please contact our shelter at 480-497-8296 for other resources.
 This program is for owned animals only – not available for stray dogs or cats.

 Think You Qualify?
 Apply Today

 To apply for this program, download the application then either mail or bring the completed application to Friends for Life Animal Rescue during office hours.
-Please note that certificates will not be issued when you drop off your application.
+Please note that Friends for Life will make every effort to issue a certificate immediately for in-person applications, and if we cannot, we will mail the certificate within 2 business days.
 Applications will be evaluated for compliance with our program and certificates will be mailed.
 If your application is not approved, it will be returned with your donation.

 Thank you for joining our mission to prevent animal overpopulation and diminish animal suffering.